February 9, 2011

 Columnist for Des Moines Registry, Rob testified before the Senate Subcommittee 2005.

-The ALS community has many Legends - Rob Borsellino.
+The ALS community has many Legends - Rob Borsellino was just that.

 Complementary and Alternative Medicine Facts (CAM)